edneyRoldao/star-wars-api-test/README.md

 - I've added an Exception handler to deal with http request errors

 ## Notes
-- I wasn't able to test FeignClient and Converter due to no time available.
+- I wasn't able to test FeignClient and Converter due to have no time available.